nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 ### What's the differential equation?

-Let's look at this in a different way-- from the perspective of differential equations.
+We can also reformulate all of this as a differential equation.
 Earlier, we had

 $\dfrac{d}{dt} x(t) = log(T) x(t)$